tbroyer/platformer/packages/types/README.md

 @reflectXxx({ ...options }) accessor attr;
 ```

+> [!IMPORTANT]
-**Important**: the decorators, by definition, _entirely_ implement the annotated properties' accessors, such that other decorators applied _after_ them won't have any effect on the getter and setter (they could still add initializers though)
+> The decorators, by definition, _entirely_ implement the annotated properties' accessors, such that other decorators applied _after_ them won't have any effect on the getter and setter (they could still add initializers though)

 ## _Cached_ decorators